IRISH WOMEN’S INDOOR BOWLING ASSOCIATION

 1. Volunteers should be made aware of how to access training.
 IWIBA require all those coaching/instructing children to attend safeguarding training.
 In addition to this we would ask clubs to ensure all their volunteers are made aware of IWIBA reporting procedures that have been sent out to clubs and placed on our web site.

 2. Clubs should take time to induct volunteers on IWIBA policies and procedures.
-A sample induction checklist is available on the IWIBA website. (see DOC 5 on IBA website)
+A sample induction checklist is available on the IWIBA website. (see Doc 5)

 3. Clubs should introduce a system for reviewing a volunteer’s role.
 Clubs may consider doing this on an annual basis, perhaps as part of pre-season planning.
 This will help to ensure clubs get the best out of volunteers and will provide volunteers with the opportunity to progress to new roles that accommodate their own particular skills and aptitude.
 This should assist the clubs to retain volunteers in fulfilling roles”.